Summengardin/scripts_seaonics/genicam/README.md

 In short you need a GenTL producer.

-In short, you need to install a producer from this [link](http://static.matrix-vision.com/mvIMPACT_Acquire/).
+That GenTL producer can be downloaded and installed from this [link](http://static.matrix-vision.com/mvIMPACT_Acquire/).
 Scroll down to find the latest version, and then download the correct version for your system.